uikit/uikit-site/docs/pages/column.md

 ## Responsive

 UIkit provides a number of responsive column classes.
-Basically they work just like the usual column classes, except that they have suffixes that represent the breakpoint from which they come to effect.
+Basically, they work just like the usual column classes, except that they have suffixes that represent the breakpoint from which they come to effect.

 | Class                                      | Description                                        |
 |--------------------------------------------|----------------------------------------------------|